Omokhefue/JWT-Authentication-Backend/README.md

 cookie-parser library to set and get cookies.

-// Configuration
+// Configuration.
 Run npm init -y to install all dependencies used.
 Make sure you have node installed beforehand.
 Open a .env file and set your database connection and JWT secret key.

-// Usage
+// Usage.
 Testing done with Postman.

-//Security Considerations
+//Security Considerations.
 hashing passwords before saving to database. using HTTPS. verifying jwt before granting access after logging in/signing up.